pingcap/blog/how-we-build-tidb.md

 #### One more thing before schema change

 One more thing before schema change.
-Let&#39;s take a look at the big picture of SQL in TiDB:
+Let's take a look at the big picture of SQL in TiDB:

 ![SQL in TiDB](https://download.pingcap.com/images/blog/how-we-build-tidb-19.png)